USSR

 BREM-1

 This model is by In Service Miniatures, who are now defunct.
-I got it off eBay,and several people have emailed me that it is a T-72-based ARV called the BREM-1.
+I got it off eBay,and several people have emailed me that it is a T-72-based ARV called the BREM-1, though others tell me it is in fact the BREM-80.
 It is marked "CM" on the bottom, which I assume means it either is based on or actually is a casting arranged by Croissant Miniatures.

 Another version with a slightly different paint scheme and a lot of wash.